The first publication on the remarkable transatlantic journey of the Berlin masterpieces in the aftermath of World War II.

 The Berlin Masterpieces in America is a significant contribution to the growing interest in re-evaluating the policy of using art as political propaganda, and with the enduring problems of provenance and restitution.

-The accompanying exhibition Paintings, Politics and the Monuments Men: The Berlin Masterpieces in America is on view at the Cincinnati Art Museum, June 26 through September 6, 2020.
+The accompanying exhibition Paintings, Politics and the Monuments Men: The Berlin Masterpieces in America will be on view at the Cincinnati Art Museum, July 9 – October 3, 2021.

-With contributions by Peter Jonathan Bell, Tanja Bernsau, Kristi A. Nelson, Neville Rowley, and Nancy Yeide
+With contributions by Tanja Bernsau, Kathryn Griffith, Neville Rowley, and Nancy Yeide

 About the Authors